Breast Cancer Resources Patients & Supporters

 Knitted Knockers are special handmade breast prosthesis for women who have undergone mastectomies or other procedures to the breast.
 Traditional breast prosthetics are usually expensive, heavy, sweaty and uncomfortable.
 They typically require special bras or camisoles with pockets and can’t be worn for weeks after surgery.
 Knitted Knockers on the other hand are soft, comfortable, beautiful and when placed in a regular bra they take the shape and feel of a real breast.
 Our special volunteer knitters provide these free to those requesting them.
 Knitted knockers can be adjusted to fill the gap for breasts that are uneven and easily adapted for those going through reconstruction by simply removing some of the stuffing.

 The Cancer Card Xchange collects and distributes FREE gift cards to cancer patients around the country in the denomination of $10 to $100.
 They accept donations of restaurant, store, Movie Theater and gas gift cards that people have lying around and aren’t using.
 Donors can also make tax-deductible donations of money or gift cards in honor or memory of loved ones.

 Casting for Recovery

-Casting for Recovery is a fabulous organization which offers weekend retreats for breast cancer patients in all stages of survival and teaches them fly fishing.
+Casting for Recovery is a fabulous organization that offers weekend retreats for breast cancer patients in all stages of survival and teaches them fly fishing.
 It’s a great bonding weekend where you have a blast, learn a new skill, and are spoiled by the volunteers who put it together.
 They offer retreats around the country and some overseas.